I was 33 years old, and I really should have known better.

 Kim never wade-fished with me again.
 She made sure to tell everyone we ever fished with after that point that I put the stringer rope around her neck to get rid of her and it didn’t work.

 It was a harsh lesson learned.
-Sometimes even the most perfect days can turn to tragedy!
+Sometimes even the most perfect days can turn into tragedy!
 Be careful out there.
 Keep your stringers the hell out of the water while you wade fish!

 I wonder what kind of shark it was, there’s no telling.
 Maybe a bull shark.
 They’re common in that area!